ghc-proposals/ghc-proposals/proposals/0448-type-variable-scoping.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Introduce a new extension ``-XTypeAbstractions``, implied by ``-XScopedTypeVariables``.
+   (This extension is further extended in the next part of this proposal.)

 #.
 When ``-XTypeAbstractions`` is enabled, allow type application syntax
    in constructor patterns.